ttim/rockets/README.md

 This will start server on http://localhost:3449 and watch for local file changes.
 Browser code will be reloaded automatically (so only need to start lein once).

-For updating server version one needs to start update.sh in the root folder.
+For deployment start update.sh in the root folder.